Bey: Beys elsewhere

 Bey or a variation has also been used as an aristocratic title in various Turkic states, such as Bäk in the Tatar Khanate of Kazan, in charge of a Beylik called Bäklek.
 The Uzbek Khanate of Khiva, Emirate of Bukhara and The Khanate of Kokand used the "beks" as local administrations of "bekliks" or provinces.
 The Balkar princes in the North Caucasus highlands were known as taubiy (taubey), meaning the "mountainous chief".

 Sometimes a Bey was a territorial vassal within a khanate, as in each of the three zuzes under the Khan of the Kazakhs.

 The variation Beg, Baig or Bai, is still used as a family name or a part of a name in South and Central Asia as well as the Balkans.
-In Slavic-influenced names, it can be seen in conjunction with the Slavic -ov/-ović/ev suffixes meaning "son of", such as in Bakir and Alija Izetbegović, Abai Kunanbaev.
+In Slavic-influenced names, it can be seen in conjunction with the Slavic -ov/-ović/ev suffixes meaning "son of", such as in Bakir and Alija Izetbegović, and Abai Kunanbaev.

 The title is also used as an honorific by members of the Moorish Science Temple of America and the Moorish Orthodox Church.

-'Bey' is also used colloquially in Urdu-speaking parts of India, and its usage is similar to "chap" or "man".
+Bey is also used colloquially in Urdu-speaking parts of India, and its usage is similar to "chap" or "man".
 When used aggressively, it is an offensive term.

+The Hungarian word bő originates from an Old Turkic loanword, cognate with Ottoman 'bey', that used to mean 'clan leader' in Old Hungarian.
+Later, as an adjective, it acquired the meaning of "rich".
+Its contemporary meaning is "ample" or "baggy" (when referring to clothing).

+In the Armenian Melikdoms of Karabakh, the younger brothers and sons of the meliks (local rulers) were addressed as bek, which was placed after their given names.